careem/mockingbird/README.md

 * You can use the plugin only on a module containing a `jvm` target
 * You can mock interfaces only
-* You cannot mock interfaces that have dependencies on third party libraries
 * You cannot mock interfaces that have generic types

 ## License